-Celebrate sunny days with a refreshing Frosé, a Frozen Strawberry Rosé Slushie that’s pretty much the ultimate summer cocktail recipe!
-It only takes 4 ingredients to make!
+Celebrate sunny days with this refreshing, easy Frosé recipe!
+This Frozen Strawberry Rosé Slushie is pretty much the ultimate summer cocktail recipe, and it only takes 4 ingredients to make!

 This post contains affiliate links.

-If I have one regret this summer, it may be that I didn’t make this Frozen Strawberry Rosé Slushie—a Frosé, if you will—sooner!
+If I have one regret this summer, it may be that I didn’t make this easy Frosé recipe sooner!

 Okay, let’s backup, because you may be wondering what is Frosé?
-Basically, Frosé is frozen rosé wine (a rosé slushie) with a few some delicious seasonal fruit mixed in.
-It’s a wine slushie!
+It’s basically frozen rosé wine (a rosé slushie) with a few some delicious seasonal fruit mixed in … a wine slushie!

-I’m not sure where I first heard of the Frosé (probably Facebook … I’ve been spending way to much time there with these crazy election antics), but they had me at rosé, definitely my fave summer wine.
+I’m not sure where I first heard of this refreshing drink, but they had me at rosé, which is definitely my fave summer wine.
 I knew I had to create my own wine slushie recipe ASAP … before summer was over.

 This Frozen Strawberry Rosé Slushie tastes absolutely amazing and is pretty much the definition of a summer cocktail.
 I can’t think of a better way to cool off in this Texas heat!

-Here’s the thing: not only is this Frozen Strawberry Rosé Slushie super refreshing and delicious, it’s also so easy to make!
+Here’s the thing … not only is this rosé slushie super refreshing and delicious, it’s also so easy to make!

-And keep in mind that you don’t need a super fancy rosé for this Frosé recipe.
+And keep in mind that you don’t need a super fancy wine for this recipe.
 I mean, this is a wine slushie after all!

 That doesn’t mean you should get total plonk, of course, you still want to get a bottle you wouldn’t mind drinking on its own.
-I got mine at Target for around $11 or $12, which is perfect, because you are going to want to make this frozen rosé wine recipe in bulk!
+I used Francis Ford Coppola Sofia Rosé, which I got at Target.
+It only cost about $11 or $12, which is perfect, because you are going to want to make this frozen rosé wine recipe in bulk!

 Besides the wine, the berries are the other thing that gives this Frozen Strawberry Rosé Slushie its pretty color.